JCSS-PMC/PMC/part-03/fatigue.md

 The crack size $a$ may be determined from the fatigue crack growth models described above.
 The plasticity correction factor $\rho$ reflects the interaction between the applied load (giving rise to the stress intensity factor $K$) and the residual stresses (giving rise to the stress intensity factor $K_{I}^{S}$ ).
 Different residual stress profiles for various cracked geometries and restraint conditions may be assumed but their use implies that $K_{I}^{s}$ would need to be evaluated using either finite element techniques or the weight function method.
 A simplified (and conservative) method would be to approximate the residual stress field via a linear stress field subtended from the surface and crack tip stress values.
 The corresponding $K_{I}^{s}$ can then be obtained by superposition of the tensile and bending solutions for the geometry in question.

-Further details of this approximation are given by Tada et al. (2000).
+Further details of this approximation are given by {cite}`TadaParisIrwin2000`.
 If the bending solution is not known, in which case the previously mentioned procedure cannot be applied, the residual stress field may be assumed to be uniform.
 This approach will, in general, yield very conservative results for deep cracks and less conservative results for shallow cracks.

 ## Probabilistic models